axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 An archive node retains all historical data right back to genesis and is suited for making fast queries about historical states.
 This data represents units of terabytes, which makes archive nodes less attractive for average users but can be handy for services like block explorers, wallet vendors, and chain analytics.

 ### Node operator
-A node operator is an individual who's in charge of setting up and running nodes for a validator.
+A node operator is an individual or institution that sets up and configure nodes for the validator.
+The node operator and validator might actually be the same person or entity. but, this documentation makes a distinction between these roles for clarity.
+For example, see sections [Node operators](/docs/node-operators) and [Validators](/docs/validators).

 ## P
 ### Proof of Authority (PoA)